MSoup/dave-blog/source/_posts/python-wheels.md

 In rare cases, a Python package might not be available as a wheel.
 If only the source distribution (sdist) exists, then we recommend installing and packaging your dependencies in a Docker environment based on the Amazon Linux 2023 base container image.
 We also recommend this approach if you want to include your own custom libraries written in other languages such as C/C++.
 This approach mimics the Lambda execution environment in Docker, and ensures that your non-Python package dependencies are compatible with Amazon Linux.

+## Conclusion

 Understanding wheels will make your life easier, especially in the cases of troubleshooting Python dependencies.

+If you are troubleshooting dependencies on lambda and are still stuck, [this thread](https://github.com/pydantic/pydantic/issues/6557) may also give you some hints.